Exploring our patch

 From the beach there are spectacular views over Old Harry Rocks - a magnificent chalk headland which stretches out into the sea.

-Our beach hut is available for residents to book at a cost of £50 per day.
-There are 2 deck chairs, towels and a windreak for guest use, and we'll even send you on you way with a flask of hot water and cold milk...
+Our beach hut is available for residents to book until 30th September at a cost of £50 per day.
+There are 2 deck chairs, towels and a windbreak for guest use, and we'll even send you on you way with a flask of hot water and cold milk...

 Old Harry Rocks